 - During February and March 2020 edits were made to the PR, R, U and UR Standards in MECIR to update referencing to the new Handbook (version 6).
 All changes are reflected at the bottom of each page. - PR14: Define in advance which outcomes are primary outcomes and which are secondary outcomes. -changed to- Define in advance outcomes that are critical to the review, and any additional important outcomes. - PR27: Assess the risk of bias for each included study.
-For randomized trials, the Cochrane 'Risk of bias' tool should be used, involving judgements and supports for those judgements across a series of domains of bias, as described in Chapter 8 of the Handbook (version 5 or later). -changed to- - Assess the risk of bias in at least one specific result for each included study.
-For randomized trials, the RoB 2 tool should be used, involving judgements and support for those judgements across a series of domains of bias, as described in

-Handbook (version 6).

-- PR28: If the Risk of Bias 2 tool (see Handbook (version 6) Chapter 8) is to be used, state whether interest will be in the effect of assignment to intervention or the effect of adhering to intervention, and explain how results will be selected to be assessed for risk of bias (i.e. for which outcome domains, outcome measures, time points and analyses).
-ADDED - PR35: according to summary risk of bias, or restricted to studies at low risk of bias. -changed to- according to summary risk of bias, restricted to studies at low risk of bias or restricted to low-and-some-concerns of risk of bias. - R32: Define in advance which outcomes are primary outcomes and which are secondary outcomes. -changed to- Define in advance outcomes that are critical to the review, and any additional important outcomes. - R45: Assess the risk of bias for each included study.
-For randomized trials, the Cochrane 'Risk of bias' tool should be used, involving judgements and supports for those judgements across a series of domains of bias, as described in Chapter 8 of the Handbook (version 5 or later). -changed to- Assess the risk of bias in at least one specific result for each included study.
-For randomized trials, the RoB 2 tool should be used, involving judgements and support for those judgements across a series of domains of bias, as described in Handbook version 6. - R53: according to summary risk of bias, or restricted to studies at low risk of bias. -changed to- according to summary risk of bias, restricted to studies at low risk of bias or restricted to low-and-some-concerns of risk of bias. - R55: (Include a 'Summary of Findings' table according to recommendations described in Chapter 10 of the Cochrane Handbook (version 5 or later).
-Specifically:

-include results for one population group (with few exceptions);

-indicate the intervention and the comparison intervention;

-include seven or fewer patient-important outcomes;

-describe the outcomes (e.g. scale, scores, follow-up);

-indicate the number of participants and studies for each outcome;

-present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate);

-summarize the intervention effect (if appropriate); and

-include a measure of the certainty of the body of evidence)
+For randomized trials, the Cochrane 'Risk of bias' tool should be used, involving judgements and supports for those judgements across a series of domains of bias, as described in Chapter 8 of the Handbook (version 5 or later). -changed to-Assess the risk of bias in at least one specific result for each included study.
+For randomized trials, the RoB 2 tool should be used, involving judgements and support for those judgements across a series of domains of bias, as described in Handbook (version 6). - PR28: If the Risk of Bias 2 tool (see Handbook Chapter 8) is to be used, state whether interest will be in the effect of assignment to intervention or the effect of adhering to intervention, and explain how results will be selected to be assessed for risk of bias (i.e. for which outcome domains, outcome measures, time points and analyses).
+ADDED - PR35: according to summary risk of bias, or restricted to studies at low risk of bias. -changed toaccording to summary risk of bias, restricted to studies at low risk of bias or restricted to low-andsome-concerns of risk of bias. - R32: Define in advance which outcomes are primary outcomes and which are secondary outcomes. -changed to- Define in advance outcomes that are critical to the review, and any additional important outcomes. - R45: Assess the risk of bias for each included study.
+For randomized trials, the Cochrane 'Risk of bias' tool should be used, involving judgements and supports for those judgements across a series of domains of bias, as described in Chapter 8 of the Handbook (version 5 or later). -changed to-Assess the risk of bias in at least one specific result for each included study.
+For randomized trials, the RoB 2 tool should be used, involving judgements and support for those judgements across a series of domains of bias, as described in Handbook (version 6. - R53: according to summary risk of bias, or restricted to studies at low risk of bias. -changed toaccording to summary risk of bias, restricted to studies at low risk of bias or restricted to low-andsome-concerns of risk of bias. - R55: (Include a 'Summary of Findings' table according to recommendations described in Chapter 10 of the Cochrane Handbook (version 5 or later).
+Specifically: include results for one population group (with few exceptions); indicate the intervention and the comparison intervention; include seven or fewer patient-important outcomes; describe the outcomes (e.g. scale, scores, follow-up); indicate the number of participants and studies for each outcome; present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); summarize the intervention effect (if appropriate); and include a measure of the certainty of the body of evidence) -changed to-Justify and document all assessments of the certainty of the body of evidence (for example downgrading or upgrading if using GRADE).